Lyinggod/Macros/README.md

 ### FFG Display Actor Talents
 Shows talents on the actor in a dialog that is searchable and sortable

-Players see registered character.
-GM's can see all characters
+Players see their registered character.
+GM's can see may select characters from a dropdown.